-- Before CRFs and debrief reports are uploaded to the SFTP site, a second QC review should occur.
-The goal of this second QC review (as outlined in the site's Data Management SOP) is to correct data inconsistencies/errors and to ensure accuracy and completion, so that QC notes are prevented or minimized.
-This review should be done by someone other than the staff member who originally filled out the forms or wrote the report.
-Prior to uploading the CRFs or DRs to RTI. - All forms and reports: - Review visit checklist to ensure all required procedures were completed - Ensure no participant identifiers other than the PTID are present on the forms - Ensure the PTID is correct, and is the same on all forms/documents - Ensure the Visit Date is correct, and is the same on all documents (unless in the case of split visit, in which case this should be marked in the comments on the PSF form) - Filename matches appropriate file naming convention (outlined in section 6.11) - CRFs: - Make sure a response has been recorded for each item, as required.
-Make sure skip patterns have been followed correctly - If a response box with "other", "specify", or "describe" line is present, ensure text is present on this line - Make sure text responses are legible - DRs: - All information in heading of DR is filled in and accurate

-- All sections of the DR template are filled in, listening to audio file sections as needed for accuracy and clarification - Double check PTID and visit date are accurate - After internal QC of the DR, sites should remove all comments and track changes so the document is clean when sending to RTI. - Sites will document which staff member reviewed each debrief report on the debrief report heading. - Once all documents are reviewed, sites should upload the following documents to RTI via SFTP: - Clean DR (Word). - Scanned (PDF) copies of completed CRFs for all screened and enrolled participants.
+- Before forms and debrief reports are uploaded to the SFTP site, a second QC review should occur.
+The goal, as outlined in the site's Data Management SOP, is to correct data inconsistencies/errors, and to ensure accuracy and completion, so that QC notes are prevented or minimized.
+This review should be done by a different staff member than who filled out the forms or wrote the report.
+Prior to uploading the CRFs or DRs to RTI. - All forms, reports and tools: - Review visit checklist to ensure all required procedures were completed - Ensure no participant identifiers other than the PTID are present on the forms - Ensure the PTID is correct, and is the same on all forms/documents - Ensure the Visit Date is correct, and is the same on all documents (unless in the case of split visit, in which case this should be marked in the comments on the PSF form) - Filename matches appropriate file naming convention (outlined in section 7.6) - CRFs: - Make sure a response has been recorded for each item, as required.
+Make sure skip patterns have been followed correctly - If a response box with "other", "specify", or "describe" line is present, ensure text is present on this line - Make sure text responses are legible - DRs: - Make sure all necessary tools are included and legible and clearly marked with PTID and visit date - All information in heading of DR is filled in and accurate - All sections of the DR template are filled in, listening to audio file sections as needed for accuracy and clarification - Double check PTID and visit date is accurate - All tools are correctly named - After internal QC of the DR, sites should remove all comments and track changes so the document is clean when sending to RTI. - Sites will document which staff member reviewed each debrief report on the debrief report heading.